3dcitydb/3dcitydb-docs/source/webmap/online-spreadsheet.rst

-been considered and solved within the 3D web client by supporting the explicit linking of the 3D visualization models with their thematic data, which can be achieved using (1) a Google Spreadsheet stored in the cloud, or (2) PostgREST, a  RESTful API for PostgreSQL.
+been considered and solved within the 3D web client by supporting the explicit linking of the 3D visualization models with their thematic data, which can be achieved using (1) a Google Spreadsheet stored in the cloud, (2) PostgREST, a RESTful API for PostgreSQL, (3) OGC Feature API, or (4) existing thematic data already embedded within the datasets.

 Storing thematic data in Google Spreadsheets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~